 UGOT, University of Gothenburg, Coordinator.
-UGOT has a leading competence in multilingual grammar formalisms and grammar resources, and the group coordinates the collaborative open-source development of GF.
+UGOT has a leading competence in multilingual grammar formalisms and grammar resources, and the group coordinates the collaborative opensource development of GF.
 In MOLTO, UGOT is responsible for the design and implementation of grammar development tools (WP2) and the availability of linguistic resources.
 UGOT also provides technical help in integrating GF with the translation tools (WP3), the Knowledge Engineering (WP4), and statistical methods (WP5).
 Moreover, UGOT has the leading role in the Cultural Heritage case study, where it builds on its previous competence on the domain, as well as collaboration with Gothenburg City Museum.
+In WP7, UGOT will develop the grammars needed in the hybrid model.
 As Coordinator of MOLTO, UGOT has the main responsibility for management (WP1) and dissemination (WP10).